 I wish we could get fresh local asparagus year round.
 But we can’t, so this is one way of preserving them.
 A fun way actually, because you can be a bit creative in what you choose to add to the jar.
 As well, it’s an easy pickling recipe and they’re ready to eat in a week.
 Here are two versions of Pickled Asparagus using the same brine so you can make two different kinds at once.
 These pickles are adapted from a recipe I picked up at my favourite asparagus farm, JLK Farms.
 We will be making Dill and Garlic in the first batch and Sweet and Hot in the second.

 Many years ago I made my first batch of Salsa, before the internet was the go-to place for recipes.
 I can’t remember where I found the recipe but it was terrible!
 I can’t really blame the recipe though, it called for coriander so I used coriander seed but I’m sure they meant cilantro.
 Well that batch went in the garbage.
 So I consulted with my (then) brother-in-law Rick who was running a new Mexican food company.
 He said roast your red peppers and use lots of fresh cilantro.
 The next batch was excellent!

-My basil is abundant and ready for pesto!
 This is an easy recipe that you make in the food processor and it freezes well.
 I’m making a large batch which is a good idea when you have this much basil.
 This pesto has excellent flavour and a vibrant colour thanks to the beautiful green ingredients.
 There are different kinds of pesto but Basil Pesto is my favourite.
 This version has a little something extra that helps keep the colour vibrant and also adds a little kick of extra nutrition.